kishorks781/HousingPrice/README.md

 ### Usage
 1. Clone the Repository
-2. Install Dependencies Ensure you have Python installed, then use the following command to install the required libraries:
+2. Install Dependencies Ensure you have Python installed
 3. Run the Backend Server Start the Flask backend server to handle prediction requests:This should start the server at http://127.0.0.1:5000.
 4. Open the User Interface Open index.html in your preferred browser to access the UI.
 Alternatively, you may serve the file using a local server (e.g., using Python's built-in HTTP server).
 5. Enter Property Details